 You can set conditions on which calls to count as conversions.
 You can also get more insights into your campaigns and how well keywords and ads are working.
 And you can get a better picture of visitors who call your business from a Google ad.

-We have a guide on phone number clicks tracking using Google Tag Manager as well.
+We have a guide on tracking phone number clicks with GTM as well.
 And if you’re just starting out with Google Tag Manager, we have a very helpful beginners’ video course for you!

 Sign up to the FREE GTM for Beginners Course...

 So go ahead and set up your Google Tag Manager account and start tracking phone call conversions on your website.
 Let us know all about it in the comments below!